bibs-lab/SpecGlobX/README.md

 * nbthread : Number of threads to launch for parallelization (be cautious about computer performances)(in GUI)
 * precision : precision of fragmented ions provided by the mass spectrometer.
 Default value of 0.02 *(Is in GUI
 * decimalFormat : Number of decimal written in results for masses.
 Default value = 4
 * scoreMinDisplay : Minimum alignment score above which a result is returned.
+It is important to note that scores can be negative.
 * filter : filter type applied on spectrum peaks (0 for intensity rate and 1 for number of maximal intensity peaks).
 Default = 1
   * peakIntensityRate : Minimal % of the best intensity used to filter peaks.
 Default = 1
   * peakNumberKeeped : Number of maximal intense peak to keep.
 Default = 60